-reactor.listenTCP(8080, ProxyFactory())
+endpoint = endpoints.TCP4ServerEndpoint(reactor, 8080)

+endpoint.listen(ProxyFactory())

 reactor.run()

 '''

 With this proxy running, you can configure your web browser to use localhost: 8080 as a proxy.
 After doing so, when browsing the web all requests will go through this proxy.